MicrosoftDocs/power-pages-docs/power-pages-docs/design-and-build/portal-management-app.md

 # Portal Management app overview

-> [!NOTE]
-> Power Pages is built on the foundation of Power Apps portals.
+Power Pages is built on the foundation of Power Apps portals.
 Many of the tools and methods used to configure Power Pages utilize the functionality of Power Apps portals.

-Please go to [Portal Management app overview](/powerapps/maker/portals/configure/configure-portal) in the Power Apps documentation.
+For managing your Power Pages, you will use the Portal Management app.
+For detailed information, go to [Portal Management app overview](/powerapps/maker/portals/configure/configure-portal) in the Power Apps documentation.

 Visit the [Frequently Asked Questions](placeholder.md) for more information on Power Pages and Power Apps portals.